Liamnooneatu/SOC-Project/index.md

 ### **Template Code**
 This is what most of my coding with verilog looked like, fixing my testbench in the simulation.
 On the left hand side of the screen you can see my files in design sources and the mani file i was utilizing was the colour stripes which i kept as the same name for convinience.
 On the right side of the screen you can see my colour stripes file that i was editing at the time, i was configuring the lightining bolt starting positon that i could use.
+Colour stripes was the main file i was working on but i did end up making
 <img src="https://github.com/Liamnooneatu/SOC-Project/blob/main/docs/assets/images/sample1.png">
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).
 ### **Simulation**